reorg/pg_repack/doc/pg_repack.rst

     Delete or rename the trigger.

 pg_repack: trigger conflicted for tbl
-    The target table already has a trigger which follows by ``z_repack_trigger`` in alphabetical order.
+    The target table already has a trigger which follows ``z_repack_trigger`` in alphabetical order.

     Delete or rename the trigger.